-- 3) Cross-validation: Check each value against values from other parameters. - 4) Minimum / maximum validation: Check each value against minimum / maximum thresholds. - Rate of change validation: Check the rate of change between two values against maximum thresholds.
-5) - 160
+- 4. Minimum/maximum validation: check each value against minimum/maximum thresholds. - 5.
+Rate of change validation: check the rate of change between two values against maximum thresholds.

 The exact specification of the validation rules depends on the variable type as well as on the aggregation level, as summarized in Table 3.